 California Highway 1 is the principal street passing through these towns.
 It's called Pacific Coast Highway in Redondo and Hermosa Beach.
 Its name changes to Sepulveda when it enters Manhattan Beach north of Artesia Blvd.

 In all three of these fun towns, the beach is accessible to everyone, with a paved oceanfront path that's always full of walkers, runners, bicycle riders and skaters.
 They each have a pier to enjoy, too.

 Where to Stay: Manhattan Beach, Hermosa Beach or Redondo Beach?

 You can base your choice of which town to stay in based on hotel characteristics and price.
 They're all so close together that you could stay in any of the three towns and enjoy them all within just a few miles of your hotel.

 If you're looking for a specific style, this may help:

 If towns have a personality, Manhattan Beach is the hoity-toity one, with upscale shops and a fancy hotel.

 Hermosa Beach is the local surfer dude, a little rough around the edges, but friendly.

-In general, the further you get from the ocean, the less expensive your hotel room will be.
+The further you get from the ocean, the less expensive your hotel room will be.